 For some, the Keyblade itself is pretty narmy on account of its appearance and the fact the name makes little sense when you consider that it's not actually a blade and would be horribly impractical if used as one.
 Yet there's a whole legion of Keyblade Masters who dedicate themselves to using it as such.
 For years.

 It seems there is a pattern that if the character doesn't have a high quality facial model even if the situation needs it, the scene is ruined.
 Well, in that case, Donald and Goofy's HQ facial models are underused so much in the first game, that any time they talk, they look so blank.
-This scene (Video link skips to 6:35) is the one of the worst examples.
+This scene (Video link skips to 6:35) from the original Kingdom Hearts is one of the worst examples.
 It seems like they were trying to be sad, since they're leaving Sora because Riku has the Keyblade, but couldn't the creators at least make their models frown?

 To elaborate, the low quality facial renders AKA "fish faces" were infamous in the first game, namely with characters that are (or look) human.
 Ever so often, we'll have close-ups of those characters with blank expressions (coupled with sudden 1-frame blinking eyes), all while their pixelated mouths makes it look like they're saying "mah mah mah" over and over again.